oceanprotocol/ocean-node/docs/C2DV2.md

 An engine that uses external services (like Bachalau) has the same logic, but mostly likely will interact with remote APIs

 An engine is responsible for:
- - exposing list of compute environments to orchestration layer
- - exposing list of running jobs and limits (max concurrent jobs, etc)  to orchestration layer
  - store workflows and each job status (so, on restart we can resume flows or continue running flow)
  - queue new jobs